patrick-ogrady/libp2p-chat-demo/README.md

 2019/12/18 21:00:54 listening for streams....
 ```

-On another computer (or terminal) run the command `./chat -p 1001 -d QmQQm1Zfi6rx88JCy5TteHqAQ9CNQYsSbkH6nJuNho7hCJ` where `1001` is the port where the other libp2p node with listen and `QmQQm1Zfi6rx88JCy5TteHqAQ9CNQYsSbkH6nJuNho7hCJ` is the identify of the first node started.
+On another computer (or terminal) run the command `./chat -p 1001 -d QmQQm1Zfi6rx88JCy5TteHqAQ9CNQYsSbkH6nJuNho7hCJ` where `1001` is the port where the other libp2p node with listen and `QmQQm1Zfi6rx88JCy5TteHqAQ9CNQYsSbkH6nJuNho7hCJ` is the identity of the first node started.
 If you are running these nodes on the same computer, make sure that the ports you use are different.
 It should look something like this:
 ```
 2019/12/18 21:08:59 bootstrapped with QmSoLPppuBtQSGwKDZT2M73ULpjvfd3aZ6ha4oFGL1KrGM
 2019/12/18 21:08:59 bootstrapped with QmSoLer265NRgSp2LA3dPaeykiS1J6DifTC88f5uVQKNAd